Agile and Project Management: a Perfect Partnership

 • The Sprint Review is an opportunity for the team to share the work completed in the current sprint with the stakeholders.
 This gives stakeholders sprint by sprint visibility of the work being done, enabling ongoing review and discussion which, if managed properly, means there will be no reason to argue about acceptance or indeed contest the invoice.

-The great thing here is that all of this is now covered widely by frameworks and training courses; the right training will give your agile project management career a huge boost – and the right certification can open doors!
-One of the core principles of agile is continuous improvement and this not only applies to your project and your team, but to your personal and professional development as well.
+The great thing here is that all of this is now covered widely by project management frameworks and training courses such as PRINCE2 Agile®; the right training will give your agile project management career a huge boost – and the right certification can open doors!

 Mark Brown is an IT Project Manager and Agile Scrum Master

-PRINCE2 Agile is the world’s most complete agile project management solution, combining the flexibility and responsiveness of agile with the governance of PRINCE2®.
+PRINCE2 Agile is the world’s most complete agile project management solution, combining the flexibility and responsiveness of agile with the governance of PRINCE2®®.
 It works with any established Agile approach.

 Book a course